-Can tattoos affect future pregnancy?
+Can getting a tattoo affect a future pregnancy?

-There aren’t any known cases of getting tattoos before pregnancy affecting your baby, or your health while pregnant.
+There aren’t any known cases of getting tattoos before pregnancy affecting your baby or your health while pregnant.

 If you already have a tattoo while pregnant, you may also notice that its color and shape could change with your changing body, which can sometimes be permanent.